staten-island-tech/hackathon-fall-anthony/Coding_Diary.md

 ```

 - What was your plan for solving the problem?
-  - Lay the foundations for the game, then allow ChatGPT to expand on it and set up the baseline for the game.
+  - Lay the foundations for the game, then allow AI to expand on it and set up the baseline for the game.
-- Did you have any initial thoughts or strategies before using ChatGPT?
+- Did you have any initial thoughts or strategies before using AI?
   - Set up the variables and the basic layout of the game.
 Display the menu screen and add basic controls.

 ---

-## 3. **Interaction with ChatGPT**
+## 3. **Interaction with AI**

-### Questions/Requests to ChatGPT
+### Questions/Requests to AI

-Write down the questions or requests you made to ChatGPT.
+Write down the questions or requests you made to AI.
-Also include what code from ChatGPT you are unsure of and craft a question that asks for further clarification.
+Also include what code from AI you are unsure of and craft a question that asks for further clarification.

-- N/A; I understand all of the code that ChatGPT returned.
+- N/A; I understand all of the code that AI returned.

 ```text
 - Use the `json` library to import and cache notes from `notes.json`.
 Store attributes like `line_speed` and `note_expand_speed` into variables so that they can be loaded into the game later on.